 Useful tips and tricks to support your business now more than ever

-If you’re not familiar with LinkedIn or think it’s just for business people – don’t worry.
-We know social media probably isn’t the first thing you think of when it comes to running a successful business.
+If you’re not familiar with LinkedIn or think it’s just for traditional job seekers – don’t worry.
+We know the details of social media platforms probably aren’t top of mind when you’re thinking about running a successful business.
 You’re likely most concerned about the quality of your work and the rapport you build with your customers in person.
 Spending time online may not seem so valuable at first.

-Since most LinkedIn features are free to use, with the help of this straightforward guide you have little to lose and potentially a lot to gain.
+Since most LinkedIn features are free to use, with the help of this straightforward guide you have little to lose and potentially lots to gain.
 We recommend you give it a try for a few months and measure the impact it has on your company.

 This platform has more than 600 million users – 40% of which use it daily.
 That means no matter where you live in the US, you have the opportunity to network with people in your community and win more business.
 The 2 main ways the platform can help you: